Schroedinger-Hat/Daje/README.md

 ## What is this

 I've never liked using a big bash script to install my dotfiles, because the more you add, the more that becomes: bloated, complex to maintain, and less reproducible across multiple platforms.
-This is why I start write this simple and easy to mantain playbook template that works in every *unix system.
+This is why I start write this simple and easy to mantain playbook template that works in every *nix system.

 ## How it works